 I am familiar with all probability topics taught in high school classes and in undergraduate probability classes.
 I can help with upper division probability classes like M 362K at UT and MATH 411 at A&M, and I can also help students with the actuarial exam covering probability.
 Topics include counting, axioms of probability, set logic, conditional probability, distributions, etc. For certain topics like counting and conditional probability, I encourage solving the problems using intuitive arguments and seeing how those arguments can compare to a more rigorous or logical approach.

 I've had experience with many of the topics in discrete math, like logic, set theory, functions, and combinatorics.
 Classes in discrete math are often the first time a students gets exposed to proofs - a very important tool in higher level mathematics.
 I enjoy using basic definitions and axioms to build up to new and interesting theorems.
+I've helped people with discrete math classes in both math departments and computer science departments, including the classes at the University of Texas and Texas A&M.

 I took differential equations during my freshman year.
 I liked this class because it covers many aspects of ODEs while also introducing interesting topics like PDEs, Laplace and Fourier Transforms, etc. During my senior year, I took an in-depth class on partial differential equations, and I continued my study of differential equations in grad school.
 I can help with ODEs (M427K at UT, MATH 308 at A&M) as well as more advanced classes.